John H. Church

 Major General John Huston Church (June 28, 1892 – November 3, 1953) was a senior officer in the United States Army.
 He fought in World War I, World War II and in the Korean War.
 During the latter conflict, he provided assistance to the South Korean Army in the opening days of the war.
 He later commanded the 24th Infantry Division while it was engaged in the Battle of the Pusan Perimeter.

 Early life

 John Huston Church was born in the town of Glen Iron in Pennsylvania, on June 28, 1892.
 From 1915 until 1917, he was a student at New York University.
 After the American entry into World War I, Church volunteered for the United States Army and was commissioned as a second lieutenant.
 He served on the Western Front with the 28th Infantry Regiment, part of the 1st Division of the American Expeditionary Force (AEF).
-He was wounded twice, and was awarded a Distinguished Service Cross for heroism in action at the Battle of Cantigny.
+He was wounded twice, and was awarded both the Distinguished Service Cross and the Silver Star for heroism in action at the Battle of Cantigny in May 1918.
+The citation for his DSC reads: